vedph/cadmus-migration/docs/config-samples.md

 ## Exporting Text Items in Plain Text

-This sample configuration exports a set of Cadmus text items without any layers into a set of plain text files, to allow third party tools further process the resulting text.
+This sample configuration exports a set of Cadmus text items (ignoring any layers) into a set of plain text files, to allow third party tools further process the resulting text.

 Here the sample tool is a Chiron-based linguistic analyzer for prose rhythm, having as input a set of plain text files with the text to be analyzed.
 This text is preceded by a metadata header, where each metadatum is in a single line starting with `.` and having a name followed by `=` and its value.
 For instance, this is a document from _Constitutiones Sirmondianae_: